A new lawsuit alleges anti-aging startup Elysium Health hasn’t paid its sole supplier

 AT&T denies refunds for DirecTV Now customers, despite the service’s performance issues

-Chromadex, the sole supplier of anti-aging startup Elysium Health’s two main product ingredients pterostilbene and Nicotinamide Riboside (NR), is suing Elysium Health for failure to make payments on those ingredients and for breach of a trademark and royalties agreement.
+Chromadex, the sole supplier of anti-aging startup Elysium Health‘s two main product ingredients pterostilbene and Nicotinamide Riboside (NR), is suing the startup for failure to make payments on those ingredients and for breach of a trademark and royalties agreement.

 According to a document on Chromadex’s website, dated December 29, 2016, Elysium “made false promises and representations to induce ChromaDex into providing large supplies of pTeroPure and NIAGEN.”